Polynomial local functionals on convex functions: Topologies on spaces of measure-valued functionals

 If the group $G$ from the previous section is a Lie group, then we can consider the corresponding spaces of smooth vectors of the induced representation on $C(X,\M(Y))$.
 However, since we are considering $C(X,\M(Y))$ with different topologies, this leads to three notions of smoothness which are a priori distinct.
 We will see in the following that this distinction is not necessary in our situation.\\

 Let $F$ be a locally convex vector space, $U\subset\R^n$ open, and $f:U\rightarrow F$ any map.
-We call $f$ \begin{enumerate} \item \emph{strongly $C^k$} if $f$ is $k$-times continuously differentiable with respect to the topology on $E$. \item \emph{weakly $C^k$} if for every $\lambda\in F'$, the map $\lambda\circ f: U\rightarrow \C$ is $k$-times continuously differentiable. \item strongly or weakly $C^\infty$ if it is weakly or strongly $C^k$ for every $k\in\mathbb{N}$ respectively. \end{enumerate} For $k=0$, we will also call a weakly or strongly $C^0$ function weakly continuous or strongly continuous respectively.
+We call $f$ \begin{enumerate} \item \emph{strongly $C^k$} if $f$ is $k$-times continuously differentiable with respect to the topology on $F$. \item \emph{weakly $C^k$} if for every $\lambda\in F'$, the map $\lambda\circ f: U\rightarrow \C$ is $k$-times continuously differentiable. \item strongly or weakly $C^\infty$ if it is strongly or weakly $C^k$ for every $k\in\mathbb{N}$ respectively. \end{enumerate} For $k=0$, we will also call a weakly or strongly $C^0$ function weakly continuous or strongly continuous respectively.

 \begin{remark} Let us point out that in general a weakly $C^k$ function is not a strongly $C^k$ function.
 This is even the case if $F$ is equipped with the weak topology since a strongly $C^k$ function has partial derivatives that actually belong to $F$, whereas there does not need to exist any element in $F$ corresponding to the partial derivatives of the maps $\lambda\circ f$, $\lambda\in F'$.
 Nevertheless, under certain assumptions on $F$, these notions are closely related, as the following result shows. \end{remark}